gabrielziegler3/CoDePPI/README.md

 CoDePPI is a better prior information extraction algorithm that focuses to use motion information from dynamic MRI scans.

+This work is part of my [Bachelor's Thesis](https://gabrielziegler3.github.io/publication/codeppi).

 <table>
   <tr>
     <td><img src="./figures/segmentation.png" alt="2" height=auto width=1550></td>